WorldWideTelescope/worldwidetelescope.github.io/index.md

-# Welcome to the AAS WorldWide Telescope Developer Hub!
+# Welcome to the AAS WorldWide Telescope Contributor Hub!

 The [WorldWide Telescope](http://www.worldwidetelescope.org/) (WWT) is a visualization environment that enables your computer to function as a virtual